House of the Dragon: huge HBO cast changes including Milly Alcock and Emily Carey - who stays and who goes?

 - Episode 3 to Episode 4 - around two years

-Due to this change, the younger actors have had to depart and have been replaced by older performers.
+Due to these various time jumps, showrunners have been forced to see the younger actors depart and to be replaced by older performers.

 When are the House of the Dragon cast changes expected to take place?

-A large majority of the cast changes are scheduled to come into effect right away.
+A large majority of the cast changes have already come into effect.

 Which House of the Dragon cast members are being replaced and by who?